skip to Main Content

 Add Different Types of Birdhouses to Your Bird Sanctuary

 You can choose to hang birdfeeders or place them on high posts.
-You can also set up birdhouses in different areas of your backyard, such as near a pond or stream, or in a tree.
+You can also set up birdhouses in different areas of your backyard, such as near a pond, stream, or tree.
 One of the best ways to keep your birds safe from the weather is to create a shelter for them.
 This can be anything from a simple cardboard box to a more elaborate structure.
 You can either build it yourself, or you can find pre-made shelters that are designed specifically for birdhouses.

 birdhouse with two blue birds